Flowering trees-pink shower tree-

 How To Read The Names Of Your Tree

 Plants tend to have two names.
 There is a common name, like Pink Shower Tree.
-These are popularly used but because they are personal and regional, can be confusing.
+These are the names popularly used but because they are personal and regional, can be confusing.

 The Botanical Name

 Then the plant has its botanical name which is universally used; throughout the world.
 This name covers its Genus and its species.
 So we call the tree Cassia bakeriana.
 If the name is in italics (or underlined if handwritten) the first word is the Genus and it is capitalized and the second name is the species and is not capitalized.
-If there is a special variety it follows the species name and is italicized.
-If the variety is man-made it is a cultivar and is never italicized.
+In cases in which there is a special variety it follows the species name and is italicized.
+But if the variety is man-made it is a cultivar and is never italicized.
 So that’s how you know exactly what you are buying!

 If you would like a little more information on Binomenal Nomenclature or Latin for Gardeners read this.